Skip to main content

 Can I import a budget for a standalone entity?

-Yes.
-Fathom enables you to add budgets for divisions imported as standalone entities.
-You can view the Adding Budgets for Divisions help article for more detailed information on this process.
+Yes, if the standalone division is imported onto a Fathom Pro plan.
+You can view the Add Budgets for Divisions help article for more detailed information on this process.

 Can I create a forecast for a standalone division?